What Is a Lawyer?

 While some other countries use the terms "notary public" and "lawyer" interchangeably, that is not the case in the United States.
 Here, notary publics are commissioned by their state of residence to witness and authenticate signatures on legally binding documents.
 They do not advise on legal matters or otherwise practice law, although some lawyers also are notary publics.

-Lawyers, by virtue of a state's bar admission, are expected to both uphold the law and protect the rights of their clients.
-In addition to actually knowing the law, particularly within his or her practice area, an attorney must be able to communicate clearly with their clients, work competently to resolve their clients needs, and be ethical in the performance of their overall handling of a case.
+Under a state's bar admission, lawyers must uphold the law and protect the rights of their clients.
+In addition to actually knowing the law, particularly within their practice area, an attorney must communicate clearly with their clients, work competently to resolve their clients' needs, and be ethical in performing their duties.

 The practice of law is more than just appearing in court on behalf of a client.
-While there are many lawyers who argue cases before a judge, there are just as many lawyers who never step foot in a courtroom.
-But whether in or out of court, lawyers spend a great deal of time in an office handling a variety of tasks pertaining to their clients case - such as researching new developments in the law, preparing legal documents, and giving legal advice.
+While many lawyers argue cases before judges, there are just as many lawyers who never step foot in a courtroom.
+But whether in or out of court, lawyers spend a great deal of time in an office handling a variety of tasks related to their clients' cases, such as researching new developments in the law, preparing legal documents, and giving legal advice.

-To become a lawyer, one must first complete special training and meet other professional requirements.
-Although each state has its own standards for licensing attorneys, most states require hopeful lawyers to obtain an undergraduate degree, and then graduate from an accredited law school.
-Once the formal education is complete, they must also take and pass the state's Bar Examination (a rigid test of knowledge in all fields of law), submit to investigation into their moral character and fitness to practice law, and be sworn in by the state or federal Supreme Court.
+People who hope to become lawyers must first complete special training and meet other professional requirements.
+Although each state has its own standards for licensing attorneys, most states require hopeful lawyers to obtain an undergraduate degree and then graduate from an accredited law school.
+Once the formal education is complete, they must also take and pass the state's bar examination (a rigid test of knowledge in all fields of law), submit to an investigation into their moral character and fitness to practice law, and be sworn in by their state's supreme court.

 It depends.
 Attorneys typically charge by the hour, based on their level of experience and other factors, but sometimes they charge a flat fee for certain transactions.
 While a one- or two-hour visit might cost a few hundred dollars (sometimes the first consultation is free), an ongoing legal dispute or issue can cost thousands or tens of thousands of dollars.
 On the other hand, some personal injury attorneys don't collect a dime unless you win your case.

-Lawyers often advertise their services and can be found in phone books and online directories.
+Lawyers often advertise their services, and you can typically find one in phone books and online directories.
 Visit FindLaw's extensive lawyer directory to search for a lawyer by name, location, law firm, or legal issue.